szilvia-csernus/map-game/README.md

   - scrolling to zoom and grab-and-drag with a mouse,
   - two-finger zoom and double-tap-drag with a trackpad.
 In this scenario, the user has to double tap over an area which is not a selectable country, otherwise it gets selected.
 I recognise that this function clash is not ideal, I refer to this issue in the bugs section.

-In case of a mouse/trackpad is not available, it is assumed that the device is a touchscreen.
+In case of a mouse/trackpad not being available, it is assumed that the device is a touchscreen.
 In this case:
 * a firm tap or a slightly longer than usual (50ms long) tap is required to select a country.
 * zooming in and out as well as panning the map is available in the usual ways.
   - zooming in and out with two or more fingers,